ftraposo/ftraposo.github.io/aboutme.md

 Feel free to contact me via email at:`f.torres-raposo@lse.ac.uk`

-You can also view [my full CV](https://www.dropbox.com/scl/fi/45oaks8oukalk1v3ibgqp/CV_Felipe_Raposo.pdf?rlkey=tb15r384zadgjndlvvbpv7ysg&dl=0)
+You can also <a href="https://www.dropbox.com/scl/fi/45oaks8oukalk1v3ibgqp/CV_Felipe_Raposo.pdf?rlkey=tb15r384zadgjndlvvbpv7ysg&dl=0" target="_blank">view my full CV</a> for more information about my academic background and research.